apache/airavata/docs/dev/new_django_app.md

 ```

 You'll customize _pages_ by modifying and/or adding additional entry points and
-you'll need to modify _baseUrl_ and _outputDir_ and the BundleTracker config to
+you'll need to modify _publicPath_ and _outputDir_ and the BundleTracker config to
 correspond to your folder structure.

 Now create a static folder for holding javascript code.
 For this example we